wilson-dillan/sodoku_solver/README.md

 Next steps:
-- Implement the rest of the solver algorithm now that I have the "getChildren" method completed
+- Fix the "isValidBoard" method.
+For some reason, my numbers are not remaining in the set.